 My Terrible Teen Parenting

 Sure, I was a good cook and provider.
 I was great at support and cheerleading, but I didn't excel because I had limited information.
 You could write a book about what I didn’t know.
 I didn’t know that kids lie.
 They lie.
 It’s a fact of life.
-Some teens lie about little things.
-Some lie to protect you from fear and concerns.
-Some lie to do bad things and get away with murder.
+Some teens lie about little things while some lie to protect you from fear and concerns.
+A few lie to do bad things and get away with murder.
 Knowing they lie doesn’t mean you have to punish them, it means you have to be aware that truth is not always part of the equation and act accordingly.